Transformers \`a Grande Vitesse

 \section{Conclusion}

 We present the phenomenon of delay propagation at the scale of the national rail network, and detail several factors contributing to it.
 We contribute a system that accounts for this propagation when forecasting delays for trains, based on the transformer architecture and using pre-trained embeddings.
-This technique can be applied to any rail network using the RailTopoModel standard~\cite{railtopomodel}, which is the case of several European countries' national networks.
+This technique can be applied to any rail network using the RailTopoModel standard~\citep{railtopomodel}, which is the case of several European countries' national networks.
+We believe the work could be applied at different scales, such as a mesoscopic scale, however this would imply a moderate to high computational overhead.
 We also offer a rationale for the use of self-attention and massively parallel predictions rather than per-train forecasting as suggested in previous work, along with visual interpretations for the result of self-attention produced by our model.
-This model surpasses by a wide margin both our baseline, translation, and various other techniques attempted within the \textit{SNCF}.
+This model surpasses by a wide margin both our baseline, translation, and various other techniques attempted in previous work.

-The model is currently being implemented for use in the \textit{FIRST} real-time passenger information program at the \textit{SNCF}, and might be in the future implemented to aid regulators in making decisions for traffic on the national rail network.

 \begin{acks} The authors would like to thank Vianney Perchet and Francis Bach for their precious supervision and feedback.
-We would also like to thank Amine Chaker and Tom Rousseau for generously sharing their work with us.
+We would also like to thank Amine Chaker and Tom Rousseau for sharing their work with us.
 Finally, the authors thank Bertrand Houzel and Loïc Hamelin at DGEX Solutions for making this work possible. \end{acks}